antazoey/ApeDocumentationBuilder/README.md

 ## Quick Usage

-To use this to build the documentation in an Ape plugin, add this to the `docs.yaml`
+To use this to build the documentation in an Ape plugin, add this to your documentation workflow (e.g. your `.github/workflows/docs.yaml` file).

 ```bash
         - name: Clone ApeDocumentationBuilder